dulimarta/spherical-easel/docs/design/index.md

 <<< @/src/components/SphereFrame.vue#updateView{9}

 When we zoom we control the size of the displayed geometric objects so that the text size, stroke width, point size, etc. do not become so large as to obscure other details in the arrangement.
-To account for the magnification factor in the display, every class in the [Plottables Directory](/design/#plottables-directory) (i.e. all <span class="class">Nodule</span> classes) has a method called <span class="method">adjustSizeForZoom()</span>.
+To account for the magnification factor in the display, every class in the [Plottables Directory](/design/#plottables-directory) (i.e. all <span class="class">Nodule</span> classes) has a method called <span class="method">adjustSize()</span>.
 This method is called on all plottables through a chain of events that are outlined here.

 Whenever a new magnification factor is computed the value is written to the [Store](/design/#store) with a dispatch command like the one highlighted in this code snippet from <span class="file">PanZoomHandler.ts</span>:

 <<< @/src/eventHandlers/PanZoomHandler.ts#writeFactorVectorToStore{2}

-The <span class="string">"changeZoomFactor"</span> <span class="method">dispatch(...)</span> method results in a <span class="method">commit(...)</span> of the magnification factor to the store and fires an <span class="string">"magnification-updated"</span> [Event Bus](/design/#event-bus) action.
+The <span class="string">"changeZoomFactor"</span> <span class="method">dispatch(...)</span> method results in a <span class="method">commit(...)</span> of the magnification factor to the store and fires a <span class="string">"magnification-updated"</span> [Event Bus](/design/#event-bus) action.

 <<< @/src/store/index.ts#magnificationUpdate